-Since the 2009 elections, the Institute has been working with political parties to support party caucuses (fraksi) in the legislature as they generate and review new legislation, conduct government oversight and reach out to constituents.
-NDI has provided comparative advice from experts around the world, along with information, mentoring and training to party representatives and parliamentary staff at the national and local levels.
-NDI has also partnered with local institutions, such as the Indonesia Parliamentary Center, to organize a series of issue-based forums to bolster communication between legislators and policy-focused civil society organizations on issues of mutual concern.
+In 2009, NDI’s programs focused on providing electoral assistance, strengthening political parties’ ability to compete in elections, and increasing women’s political participation.
+That year, women’s representation in the national legislature rose by seven percent — the biggest increase in Indonesian history.
+Following the 2009 elections, the Institute worked with political parties to support party caucuses (fraksi) in the legislature as they generated and reviewed new legislation, conducted government oversight and reached out to constituents.
+In addition, NDI has provided advice and comparative examples from experts around the world, along with information, mentoring and training to party representatives and parliamentary staff at the national and local levels.
+NDI has also partnered with local institutions, such as the Indonesian Parliamentary Center, to organize a series of issue-based forums to bolster communication between legislators and policy-focused civil society organizations on issues of mutual concern.

-NDI, together with the Institute for Peace and Democracy (IPD) and the Centre for Democratic Institutions (CDI), initiated the Asian Political Leadership Program (APLP) a regional hub for experience-sharing among political party leaders.
-IPD is an independent Indonesian nonprofit launched by Indonesian President Yudhoyono in 2008 and supported out of Udayana University in Bali.
-CDI is an Australian democracy development organization.
-The program involved 15 emerging political party leaders from 10 countries in Asia and the Pacific region.
-The partnership emphasizes regional expertise, in particular Indonesian experience and leadership, to impart democratic leadership skills and organizational techniques among peers in the region.
+NDI, together with the Institute for Peace and Democracy and the Centre for Democratic Institutions, an Australian democracy development organization, initiated the Asian Political Leadership Program, a regional hub for experience-sharing among political party leaders.
+The inaugural program involved 15 emerging political party leaders from 10 countries in Asia and the Pacific region.
+The partnership emphasized regional expertise, in particular Indonesian experience and leadership, to impart democratic leadership skills and organizational techniques among peers in the region.

 Most recently, NDI’s work in Indonesia has focused on civil society-led voter education and election monitoring in four target provinces: North Sumatra, Central Java, Maluku and Papua.
-In July 2013, NDI partnered with the Institute for Social and Economic Research, Education and Information (LP3ES) to conduct an independent, systematic voter registry assessment (VRA) in these four provinces.
-For 2014 polls, NDI will assist the Partnership for Governance Reform (Kemitraan) in organizing nonpartisan citizen election observation.
-The Institute also will partner with the Society for Elections and Democracy (Perludem) and KPPI in developing voter education strategies targeting key constituencies – including women, youth, and underrepresented ethnic groups.
-Following the elections, NDI will aid citizen activists conducting nonpartisan post-election monitoring.
+In advance of the 2014 legislative and presidential elections, NDI partnered with the Institute for Social and Economic Research, Education and Information (LP3ES) to conduct an independent, systematic voter registry assessment in North Sumatra, Central Java and Maluku, and voter registration process monitoring in Papua.
+For the 2014 polls, NDI supported the Partnership for Governance Reform (Kemitraan) in conducting nonpartisan citizen election observation, and partnered with the Society for Elections and Democracy (Perludem) and KPPI to organize voter education and information campaigns targeting key constituencies – including women, youth and underrepresented ethnic groups.

 For more information about these programs, use our contact form or contact: